liquity/dev/README.md

 The current `PriceFeed.sol` contract has a `fetchPrice()` that through a helper method calls and asserts on an AggregatorV3 `getLatestRoundData()` and multiplies by 10^10 to get the required number of digits.
 The `PriceFeedTestnet.sol` contains additionally, a manual price setter, `setPrice()`.
 Price can be manually set, and `getPrice()` returns the latest stored price.

+#### PriceFeed limitations and known issues

+The purpose of the PriceFeed logic is to provide some automatic on-chain decision-making for fallback price data in case the primary oracle Chainlink fails or times out.

+The PriceFeed logic is complex, and although we would prefer simplicity it does allow the system a chance of using honest price data in case of a Chainlink failure or timeout, and also the possibility of returning to an honest Chainlink price after it has failed and recovered.

+We believe the benefit of the fallback logic is worth the complexity, given that our system is entirely immutable - if we had no fallback logic and Chainlink were to be hacked or permanently fail, Liquity would become unusable anyway.

+**Chainlink Decimals**: the `PriceFeed` checks for and uses the latest `decimals` value reported by the Chainlink aggregator in order to calculate the Chainlink price at 18-digit precision, as needed by Liquity.  `PriceFeed` does not assume a value for decimals and can handle the case where Chainlink change their decimal value.

+However, the check `chainlinkIsBroken` uses both the current response from the latest round and the response previous round.
+Since `decimals` is not attached to round data, Liquity has no way of knowing whether decimals has changed between the current round and the previous round, so we assume it is the same.
+This means that a decimal change that coincides with a Liquity price fetch could cause Liquity to assert that the Chainlink price has deviated too much, and fall back to Tellor.
+There is nothing we can do about this.
+We hope/exepect Chainlink to never change their `decimals`, and if a hack/technical error causes decimals to change, Liquity may fall back to Tellor.

+**Tellor Decimals**: Tellor uses 6 decimal precision for their ETHUSD price as determined by a social consensus of Tellor miners/data providers, and shown on Tellor's price feed page.
+Their decimals value is not offered in their on-chain contracts.
+We rely on the continued social consensus around 6 decimals for their ETHUSD price feed.
+Tellor have informed us that if there was demand for an ETHUSD price at different precision, they would simply create a new `requestId`, and make no attempt to alter the social consensus around the precision of the current ETHUSD `requestId` (1) used by Liquity.

 ### Keeping a sorted list of Troves ordered by ICR

 Liquity relies on a particular data structure: a sorted doubly-linked list of Troves that remains ordered by individual collateralization ratio (ICR), i.e. the amount of collateral (in USD) divided by the amount of debt (in LUSD).